Strixhaven: School of Mages

 Adapting to the Signals

 If the deck we have in mind can already be outlined, we could try to take some additional lessons or some cards with magecraft in our colors.
-This would improve the overall performance of the deck and offer more options for our cards with learn, but this does not have to be the main purpose; we don't want to risk throwing away too many useful picks.
+This would improve the overall performance of the deck and offer more options for our cards with learning, but this does not have to be the main purpose; we don't want to risk throwing away too many useful picks.
 We'd only do this towards the end of the draft—and only when the relief cards begin to lack.

 © 2021 Christian Allasia